An exact multiple-time-step variational formulation for the committor and the transition rate: Methods

+Our main theoretical contributions are as follows: \begin{itemize} \item Without assuming detailed balance, we derive \eqref{eq:tpt_rate}, an exact multiple time step expression for the transition rate.
+Importantly, \eqref{eq:tpt_rate} involves the times of last exit from and first entry to $A$ and $B$ when they differ from the lag times (i.e., we ``stop'' trajectories at the boundaries). \item Assuming detailed balance, we use \eqref{eq:tpt_rate} to obtain \eqref{eq:evcn_loss}, an exact variational expression for the transition rate that can be minimized for the committor.
+In addition to using the stopping times as described above, we show how the stopping considerations naturally give rise to terms in the loss that penalize violation of the boundary conditions. \item We introduce \eqref{eq:approx_rate}, a more accurate estimator for the transition rate, and \eqref{eq:approx_mse}, an estimator for the mean squared error in the committor; these estimators are linear combinations of \eqref{eq:evcn_loss} at two different lag times. \end{itemize}

-We consider a discrete-time stationary ergodic Markov process $X_t$ with time step $\dt$.
+Our analysis is based on a discrete-time stationary ergodic Markov process $X_t$ with time step $\dt$.
 Continuous-time dynamics can be obtained by taking the limit $\dt \to 0$.
 We assume that states $A$ and $B$ are disjoint, and define the transition region $D = (A \cup B)^\comp$.